vess-dev/vess-dev.github.io/_posts/2021-12-15-mass-psychosis.md

 # Final Conclusion

-Is everyone experiencing a mass psychosis?</ins>
+Is everyone experiencing a mass psychosis?

 All lore seems to be intact, or at worst- in another book.